 The timing of the initial appearance varies from jurisdiction to jurisdiction—and isn't always clear.
 (In fact, rules on arraignment and initial appearance can even differ from one city or county to another.)
 Some state laws specify how soon suspects are entitled to appear in court, while others vaguely ban "unnecessary delay" after arrest.
 Typically, though, a person who was arrested and is sitting in jail must get before a judge within 24 to 72 hours (with some exceptions).
 If the person is free on bail, the arraignment may happen later.

 In both state and federal court, the initial court appearance is typically the point at which the court advises the defendant of the charges and certain constitutional rights, including the right to counsel.
-The court may also:

 In a 2009 federal case, for example, FBI agents arrested the defendant for bank robbery pursuant to an arrest warrant early on a Friday morning.
-(United States v.
-Harrold, 679 F.Supp.2d 1336 (N.D.
-Ga.
-2009).)
-The agents began trying to locate a magistrate shortly after the arrest, but couldn't find one who was free before Monday, which is when they ended up taking the defendant to court.
+The agents began trying to locate a magistrate shortly after the arrest but couldn't find one who was free before Monday, which is when they ended up taking the defendant to court.
 In the meanwhile, the officers interviewed the defendant—during that interview, which was more than 12 hours after the arrest, he gave self-incriminating statements.

-The defendant asked the court to suppress his statements because he made them before officers had brought him to a judge.
-Federal law allows for the suppression of any statements made by a defendant before an initial court appearance if there was unnecessary delay in getting him or her before a judicial officer.
+The defendant asked the court to suppress (exclude) his statements because he made them before officers had brought him to a judge.
+Federal law allows for the suppression of any statements made by a defendant before an initial court appearance if there was an unnecessary delay in getting him or her before a judicial officer.
 (Statements by the suspect within six hours of arrest are presumptively admissible.)
 But, because the court considered the delay between the defendant's arrest and first appearance reasonable, it refused to suppress the defendant's statements.
-(Id.)
+(U.S. v.
+Harrold, 679 F.Supp.2d 1336 (N.D.
+Ga.
+2009).)